A default system with overspilling contagion: Main result

 \item[...]

 \item[]In general, at the $k^{th}$ iteration: \item[k.]
 For any $\S\subset \S^*$ with $\mathbf{card}(\S)=k$ and for any $\D\subset \S$, we compute $ \ell^{\S|\D}$, in the decreasing order of the cardinality of $\D$.
-There are $n\choose k$ subsets of $\S^*$ that contain $k$ elements, each of them having $2^k$ different subsets.
-Hence, at the $k^{th}$ iteration, we have to solve ${n\choose k} 2^k$ equations of the type (\ref{L}).
+There are $\binom{n}{k}$ subsets of $\S^*$ that contain $k$ elements, each of them having $2^k$ different subsets.
+Hence, at the $k^{th}$ iteration, we have to solve $\binom{n}{k} 2^k$ equations of the type (\ref{L}).
 For solving these equations, the quantities obtained at step $k-1$ are needed. \end{enumerate}

 For instance, if $\mathbf{card}(\S^*)=s$, the procedure necessitates iterations $0,1,\cdots, s$ of the form described above, that is, we need to solve for: equations of the type (\ref{L}).
-We see that the complexity of the procedure is very high, when applied to default systems of big size.
+We see that the complexity of the procedure is high, when applied to default systems of big size, which is also a typical feature of the Markovian framework, where one would need $2^s$ iterations.

-In practical applications however, we advocate that the complexity can be reasonably reduced.
+In practical applications however, we advocate that the complexity can be reduced as follows.
 In most financial systems, even though there are a multitude of debtors, the number of those defaults that are expected to have a notable impact outside the system itself is presumably limited to a few entities (the systemic firms).
-The other firms can be considered as non systemic: we can assume that $\tau^B(k)=\infty$ $ a.s.$ when debtor $k$ is non systemic.
+The other firms can be considered as non systemic: we can assume that $\eta(k)=0$, that is, $\tau^B(k)=\infty$ $ a.s.$ when debtor $k$ is non systemic.
 The interpretation is that if debtor $k$ is not systemic, its default has at most a direct contagious impact on its counterparties (i.e., the other debtors in the default system), but not a larger economic impact (i.e. on the environment of the default system).